HomeVocabularyPicture VocabularyMetals Names and Symbols

-Metals Names with Symbols and Picture
+Metals Names and Symbols

 Let’s talk about metal names – the words we use for different metals.
 These names are like a secret code, telling us about the metals.
 Some are easy, like gold and silver, while others sound like they come from a magical language.